 The data disparities between the contiguous Southeast and the Caribbean have motivated us to expand our use of OSM data in the draft Caribbean indicators.
 These indicators will be used to update the 2023 Southeast Blueprint.
 Once again, we used OSM for the greenways and trails indicator, this time in the Caribbean geography, to identify trails and sidewalks.
 We also used OSM parks and beaches data to enhance the other data sources in our Caribbean urban park size indicator.
 For our Caribbean low-urban historic landscapes indicator, we used the “historic” tag on OSM polygons, along with other data, to improve the representation of historically significant sites.
 While this update cycle in the Caribbean has highlighted the need for locally sourced knowledge, I expect we will continue to expand our use of OSM across other parts of the Southeast Blueprint in the future.
 OSM is a powerful project that allows local contributors, who are experts in their own communities, to share their spatial knowledge of the places they call home.

-We are finding the local knowledge aspect of OSM so compelling that we will be talking about it in next month’s Third Thursday web forum.
+We are finding the local knowledge aspect of OSM so compelling that we will be talking about it in the August Third Thursday web forum.
 This forum will be an opportunity to learn how you can contribute your own local knowledge to the OSM project, thereby helping us to improve some of the Southeast Blueprint indicators.
 The more people we have trained up on reviewing and contributing to the OSM project, the better we will be able to represent important aspects of your community in the Blueprint.
 I have to warn you, it is surprisingly fun to check to see how the places you know and love are represented, and to update or add features that haven’t been captured yet.
-I hope you all can join us for this Third Thursday Web Forum on June 15th at 10 am ET: Putting your community on the map: Digitizing local natural and cultural resources with OpenStreetMap.
+I hope you all can join us for this Third Thursday Web Forum on August 17th at 10 am ET: Putting your community on the map: Digitizing local natural and cultural resources with OpenStreetMap.